 Fresh Water For Chickens in Cold Weather

 You already know that fresh, clean water is important for chickens.
-With winter's subzero temperatures it’s extra important that you take action to keep their water from freezing.
+With winter's subzero temperatures it is extra important that you take action to keep their water from freezing.
 You have two choices:

 IN THE COOP

-While you can keep your water in the coop, we don't recommend it.
+While you can keep your water in the coop, we do not recommend it.
 The water will make a big mess that will result in you spending more time replacing dirty water and cleaning out a mucky, muddy coop (in the cold).